 - Proof for your wife's financial contributions to buy the house is required if the house is registered in her name.

-- In the case of joint ownership, you will be taxed according to the gain added to your income.
+- In the case of joint ownership, you will have to pay tax according to the gain added to your income.

 - In future disputes, your obligations are the same as your wife's, even if the property is registered in her name.